About the Therapy Dog Program

 - isolation caused by age or illness.

-We currently offer two Therapy Dog Programs: Therapy Dogs for individuals and Therapy Dogs for residential facilities.
+We currently offer two Therapy Dog Programs: Therapy Dogs for individuals and Therapy Dogs for facilities.

 Am I eligible for a Therapy Dog?